Thursday, 29 January 2015

 Intro:

 For my essay, I will be discussing the idea of visual styles in movies, and how some films may end up with a "style over substance" situation.
 This means that the narrative isn't much, or anything individual at all, but the visual style is what sets it apart from the crowd.
 With this, I have created a thesis that I believe that two popular films; known for their visual styles, would not be successful or individual without their visual styles.
-I chose the films:
+I chose the films: Scott Pilgrim vs The World and Drive.

 Scott Pilgrim vs The World is a Hollywood film, however; despite this, tries to break away from the conventional visual style that Hollywood films are excepted to have and more leans toward the visual style that we'd see in an Independent film.
 This shows that this film could be trying to reach the audience of Independent film viewers and be considered an art form, which is not a typical thing for a Hollywood film to do